ledif/orchestrate.js/README.md

 var db = oio(token)
 ```

-Please see the Orchestrate [MDC Docs](https://orchestrate.io/docs/multi-data-center for more information).
+Please see the Orchestrate [MDC Docs](https://orchestrate.io/docs/multi-data-center) for more information on Multi-Datacenter.

 # Running Queries